zoyatest/Testscripts-mytheresa/README.md

 ■ the page returns 200 or 30x status codes
 ■ the page returns no 40x status codes

-Please Note: For this scenario i have tried get all the links locations in order to verfiy the status code for this link: https://www.mytheresa.com/en-de/men.html, to check hwther 200 or 30x stauta code are appearing and there are no 40x error codes appeairng on this page.
+Please Note: For this scenario i have tried to get all the links locations in order to verify the status code for this link: https://www.mytheresa.com/en-de/men.html, to check hwther 200 or 30x status code are appearing and there are no 40x error codes appeairng on this page.

 /// <reference types="cypress" />